Buick Regal Insurance Rates

 Rates are averaged for all Buick Regal models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Best Cheap Buick Regal Insurance
+How to Find Cheap Buick Regal Insurance

-- You may be able to save around $160 per year simply by quoting online well ahead of the renewal date
+- You may be able to save as much as $160 per year simply by quoting online in advance

 As you’ve learned from the information above, many factors impact your Buick Regal insurance rates.
 The Regal has been in production for multiple decades, which means the Buick Regal 1986 and Buick Regal 1987 models are considered classics, which can sometimes require specialty car insurance coverage.